vvscode/docs/docs/tutorials/tutorials-ruby/build-an-sms-voting-system-with-chartist-and-rails.md

 ---
-title: "Build an SMS Voting System With Chartist and Rails"
+title: Build an SMS Voting System With Chartist and Rails
+excerpt: >-
-excerpt: "Build an SMS Voting System With Chartist and Rails.
+  Build an SMS Voting System With Chartist and Rails.
 An easy way to let users vote.
-This tutorial we will be building an SMS voting system that displays a list of submissions with a corresponding “app number” which attendees can then text to a phone number to place their vote."
+This tutorial we will be building an SMS voting system that displays a list of submissions with a corresponding “app number” which attendees can then text to a phone number to place their vote.
 ---
 or an app pitch night we were hosting, I wanted an easy way for attendees to vote on their favorite app.
 I settled on building an SMS voting system that displays a list of submissions with a corresponding “app number” which attendees can then text to a phone number to place their vote.